rodolfodpk/go-crablet/docs/overview.md

 }
 ```

-## DCB Decision Model Pattern (Our Understanding)
+## Our Understanding of DCB Decision Model Pattern

-A DCB decision model is built by:
+We're exploring how a Dynamic Consistency Boundary decision model might be built by:
 1. Defining projectors for each business rule or invariant
 2. Projecting all states in a single query
 3. Building a combined append condition